Brexit: EU tells UK cost of divorce bill is 'final' | DW | 09.07.2021

 The European Commission said Friday that its calculation of the Brexit divorce bill was "final."

-EU accounts published last month show the UK government owes the bloc €47.5 billion ($56.5 billion).
+EU accounts published last month show that the UK government owes the bloc €47.5 billion ($56.5 billion).

 A UK government spokesperson contradicted the EU figure, saying the bill for leaving the EU was in fact between €41 billion and €45 billion.